irichgreen/irichgreen.github.io/slidify/index.md

 }
 </style>

-## Interactive Visualizations with rCharts and Shiny

-In this project, I will take you through the details of creating an interactive visualization using `rCharts` and `Shiny` packages.

-* First Steps

-My first objective is to recreate the charts here without any menu controls.
-Once we are able to achieve that, we can add the menu controls easily using Shiny and convert it into an interactive app.
-This blog post will attemp to show you both how to use rCharts to create such visualizations, as well as how to convert them into an interactive app using Shiny.

---- .class #id

 ## Data

 The data was collected by the International Labor Organization.
 I used a version of the dataset put together by the excellent data visualization blog: [thewhyaxis](http://thewhyaxis.info/gap-remake/).